franciscoxavier04/pm-BIM/docs/user-guide/meetings/meetings-faq/README.md

 ## How long will the classic meetings be available?

-[Classic meetings](../classic-meetings) will be deprecated with 16.0 release.
+[Classic meetings](../classic-meetings) were deprecated with 16.0 release.

-- All existing classic meetings will be converted into a one-time dynamic meetings.
+- All existing classic meetings were converted into a one-time dynamic meetings.
-- Agenda text will be converted to agenda items.
+- Agenda text was converted to agenda items.
-- Meeting minutes will be converted into meeting outcome.
+- Meeting minutes were converted into meeting outcomes.
-- Author information will be saved in the respective presenter fields.
+- Author information was saved in the respective presenter fields.

 ## Can I add a meeting to a calendar?